-- Research indicates that a 15-minute chair massage results in decreased job stress, increased alertness and increased speed & accuracy on math computations.
+- Research indicates that a 15-minute chair massage results in decreased job stress increased alertness and increased speed & accuracy on math computations.

-- Office workers massaged regularly were more alert, performed better and were less stressed than those who weren’t massaged.
+- Office workers massaged regularly were more alert, performed better, and were less stressed than those who weren’t massaged.

-What is a seated chair massage
+What is a seated chair massage?

 Onsite chair massages are done while you’re seated fully clothed in a portable, specially designed chair.
 They usually involve a massage of your neck, shoulders, back, arms, and hands.

-Margaret Hodge, Ed.D., R.N. and colleagues note that stress at work can “result in low morale, increased anxiety and depression, as well as other health-related concerns.”
+Margaret Hodge, Ed.D., R.N., and colleagues note that stress at work can “result in low morale, increased anxiety and depression, as well as other health-related concerns.”
 A 1996 study conducted by Shulman and Jones of the Touch Research Institute in Miami, Florida, found that massage in the workplace helped reduce anxiety.
 The study indicated that 15 minutes of chair massage was more effective than a 15-minute break to reduce anxiety.

 Increase in Overall Feelings of Wellbeing

 Massage at work can help improve general feelings of contentment and health.
 A study conducted by Margaret Hodge, Ed.D.
-R.N. and colleagues in 2000, found that accupressure performed at the job site improved overall feelings of well-being among workers.
-Those receiving the massage reported feeling an increase in general well-being, less depression and anxiety symptoms, an increased ability to control their emotions and an increase in sleep.
+R.N. and colleagues in 2000, found that acupressure performed at the job site improved overall feelings of well-being among workers.
+Those receiving the massage reported feeling an increase in general well-being, less depression and anxiety symptoms, an increased ability to control their emotions, and an increase in sleep.
 The general finding of the study was that the employees receiving massage maintained their job satisfaction whereas those not receiving massage had a decrease in job satisfaction.

 Improved Job Performance

 Chair massage can improve job performance.
 A 1996 study by Tiffany Field and colleagues of the Touch Research Institute, showed 15 minutes of chair massage twice a week improved brain performance.
 Those receiving chair massage had an increase in speed and accuracy in completing math equations.
-The brain’s ability to function more effectively combined with a decrease in anxiety and increase in feelings of contentment and well-being can result in improved job performance.
+The brain’s ability to function more effectively combined with a decrease in anxiety and an increase in feelings of contentment and well-being can result in improved job performance.